-When deciding where to stay in Belize, many travelers choose to split their time in Belize between the jungles of the interior and the sunny Caribbean coast, which means you could spend the first half of your vacation at an ecolodge deep in the rain forest and the second half at a laid-back beach resort.
+When deciding where to stay in Belize, many travelers choose to split their time in this beautiful country between the jungles of the interior and the sunny Caribbean coast.
+This means that you could spend the first half of your vacation staying at an ecolodge deep in the rainforest, and the second half overnighting at a laid-back beach resort.
 Other lodging alternatives in Belize include small hotels and guesthouses, spacious vacation homes, and affordable hostels.
 Which one is right for you?
 Read on.

 Belize Jungle Lodges and Eco-Resorts

 Staying in an ecolodge is the best way to immerse yourself in the lush Belize jungle.
-The best of the bunch offer upscale amenities such as spas, pools, fine dining restaurants and air-conditioned guestrooms, while others are decidedly more rustic.
-Most jungle lodges can help you arrange a variety of nature activities including hikes, birding or wildlife watching excursions, canoe trips and visits to nearby caves or Mayan ruins.
+The best of the bunch offer upscale amenities such as spas, pools, fine dining restaurants, and air-conditioned guestrooms, while others are decidedly more rustic.
+Most jungle lodges can help you arrange a variety of nature activities including hikes, birding or wildlife excursions, canoe trips, and visits to nearby caves or Mayan ruins.

 If sustainability is important to you, read up on the lodge’s conservation practices.
-Does it employ locals from the community, incorporate solar power, have a recycling program, minimize water consumption or take other steps to reduce its impact on the environment?
-Lodges who do these things will often highlight them on their websites.
-You can also check the website of Green Globe, which has recognized several Belize properties for their eco-friendly practices, as well as Slickrock Adventures’ map of Belize jungle lodges.
+Does it employ locals from the community, incorporate solar power, have a recycling program, minimize water consumption, or take other steps to reduce its impact on the environment?
+Lodges that do these things will often highlight these green practices on their websites.
+You can also check Green Globe, which has recognized several Belize properties for their eco-friendly practices, as well as Slickrock Adventures’ map of Belize jungle lodges.

 Belize Beach Resorts

 Belize has numerous beach resorts catering to honeymooners, sun worshipers and those who simply want to switch gears after a few days in the jungle.
-Many of these resorts are on Ambergris Caye, the country’s largest island (popular with honeymooners and snorkelers); others are on the Placencia peninsula in southern Belize.
+Many of these resorts are on Ambergris Caye, the country’s largest island, which is popular with honeymooners and snorkelers; others are on southern Belize’s Placencia peninsula.

 Chabil Mar is one of the more luxurious options, located on a patch of private beachfront at the end of the Placencia peninsula.
 Accommodations include 19 villas and a honeymoon suite, all with sea views.
-Guests can relax in one of two infinity pools or dine alfreso anywhere on the property — including their own personal verandah.
+Guests can relax in one of two infinity pools or dine alfresco anywhere on the property—including on their own personal veranda.

 On Ambergris Caye, Xanadu Island Resort is a well-appointed and eco-friendly resort south of San Pedro.
 With 20 suites ranging in size from studios to three bedrooms, the property offers complimentary kayaks and bicycles for guest use, as well as a nature walk and waterfall.